 BT Merlin Tonto

-The Tonto was the same model as the ICL OPD and the Telcom ComputerPhone which was intended for Australian market.
+The Tonto was the same model as the ICL OPD and the Telcom ComputerPhone which was intended for the Australian market.
 Like the ICL version, the Tonto was sold only in the U.K. It was born thanks to a collaborative venture between British Telecom, ICL and Sinclair Research.
 The designers idea was to build a centralized desktop information system able to access online services, mainframes and other similar systems through the British Telecom network.

 It was essentially a Sinclair QL at heart, featuring the same 68008 processor.
 Applications software were stored in plug-in ROM cartridges or Microdrive tapes.
 Sadly, both of them were not compatible with QL interfaces and microdrives format and the specific Tonto O.S. couldn't run ordinary software made for the QL, even in BASIC language.